Outage at Amazon Web Services disrupts websites across the internet

 An early-morning software update to DynamoDB, however, contained an error, which took down the service in Northern Virginia.
 The error within that update then caused a chain reaction of service failures and disruptions.

-Amazon says it has invested more than $50 billion in data centers in the state, which is home to the largest cluster of data centers in the U.S.
+Amazon says it has invested more than $50 billion in data centers in the state, which is home to the largest cluster of data centers in the United States.

 Amazon's importance in cloud computing is a mixed bag for customers

-Note: Editor's note: Amazon is a financial supporter of NPR, and it pays to distribute some of NPR's content.
-Microsoft and Google are also NPR financial supporters.